Introduction – missing people

 You should also advise the police if the person is a child that is at risk of harm.
 In some circumstances, they can raise what’s known as a Child Rescue Alert.

-Other lines of enquiry
+Missing people lines of enquiry

 If someone that you know has gone missing for a while, the police will have pursued many lines of enquiry.
 It’s also likely that you will have done the same, such as contacting local hospitals and even homeless shelters and charities in your area.